Archive - Sports Article

 The Colville Valley U-12 Baseball League in Colville and Kettle Falls is gearing up for the season.

-Despite the cool temperatures characteristic of this time of the year, the league, which serves youngsters in Colville, Kettle Falls, Northport and Inchelium, has started its registration process for both Colville and Kettle Falls teams, according to sponsoring Colville Kiwanis Club spokesman and league commissioner, Bob Meshishnek.
+The league, which serves youngsters in Colville, Kettle Falls, Northport and Inchelium, has started its registration process for both Colville and Kettle Falls teams, according to sponsoring Colville Kiwanis Club spokesman and league commissioner, Bob Meshishnek.

 Assuming many of Meshishnekâ€™s league duties this year will be Pastor Eric Ohrtman.

 If Colville High has any designs on returning to State later this spring (of course they do), the Indians of head coach Jim Ebel and assistant coach Tim Vaughn will have to replace some significant components to a team that ran roughshod through the Great Northern League the past two seasons and finished 21-4 last spring.

 That record included a 1-2 mark at the State 2A Tournament in Selah.
 For those counting at home, that trip to State was Colvilleâ€™s 13th straight.